 Another useful stage of gait to determine footwear needs is through midstance to propulsion.
-If a runner overpronates, there are features to help control this for a more efficient gait and less strain on soft tissue.
+If a runner overpronates, there are features to help control this.
+Controlling this would offer for a more efficient gait and less strain on soft tissue.
 Features such as a strong heel counter, torsional stability, and posterior/lateral crash pad are also necessary to prevent overpronation and control hindfoot movement.

 There are shoes such as the ASICS 2000 series or Brooks Ravenna that we carry at Kintec that are helpful to control over-pronation.
 If the runner is also using an orthotic, a neutral shoe would be more appropriate to prevent overcorrection.

-Another example is a runner who is underpronated and lacking ability to attenuate shock; these are usually the high arched people.
-The outer side of the heel hits the ground at an increased angle with little to no normal pronation, causing a large transmission of shock through the lower leg and they tend to toe off on the smaller toes on the outside of the foot.
+Another example is a runner who underpronates and lacks the ability to attenuate shock; these are usually the high arched people.
+The outer side of the heel hits the ground at an increased angle with little to no normal pronation.
+This causes a large transmission of shock through the lower leg.
+They tend to toe off on the smaller toes on the outside of the foot.
 They would benefit from a neutral running shoe with a lot of added cushioning.
 Examples include the ASICS Nimbus, Brooks Glycerin and Mizuno Creation.

 These are just a few features to look for when selecting performance footwear.
-Other features to look for based on surface terrain, distance and the location of your pain will help you select the right running shoe.
+Other features regarding surface terrain, distance and the location of your pain will help you find the right running shoe.

-One of our highly educated fitting experts can perform a gait analysis on you at the Kintec location nearest to you!
+A fitting expert can perform a gait analysis on you.
 After the analysis, we can help you select footwear options that would be most suitable for your gait cycle.
 If you would like a more detailed 4-point running gait analysis, stop by The Run Centre in North Vancouver.